andyhuynh3/target-jsonl/README.md

 `do_timestamp_file` - specifies if the file should get timestamped.
 By default, the resulting file will have a timestamp in the file name (i.e. `exchange_rate-{timestamp}.jsonl` as described above in the `Run` section).
 If this option gets set to `false`, the resulting file will not have a timestamp associated with it (i.e. `exchange_rate.jsonl` in our example).

+`override_file` - override the file content when file exists (`true`), otherwise the new records will be appended if the file already exists

 ---

 Copyright &copy; 2020 Andy Huynh